nellapark/gemini-tedai/product docs/prd.md

 ### F3: Automated Quote Requesting
 - **Description:** The agent sends the generated scope of work to a curated list of local service providers.
 - **Requirements:**
     - Identify top-rated local providers using integrated databases or web scraping.
+(GOOGLE COMPUTER USE)
     - Automatically pre-fill online quote forms or dispatch templated emails with the job scope and media.
 (TaskRabbit & Thumbtack)
     - The user's personal contact information remains anonymous until they choose to book.
     - REACH OUT WHERE NECESSARY ON BEHALF OF THE USER THROUGH TEXT, PHONE CALL, OR EMAIL